jperaza1/HonduPOS/Client/README.md

 ## Motivation

-This front-end exists because I obviously need a GUI for the end user.
+This front-end exists because I obviously needed a GUI for the end user.

 ## Code style